corda/corda/docs/source/getting-set-up.rst

 1. Open a command prompt
 2. Clone the CorDapp example repo by running ``git clone https://github.com/corda/cordapp-example``
 3. Move into the cordapp-example folder by running ``cd cordapp-example``
-4. Retrieve a list of all the releases by running ``git branch -a --list``
-5. Check out the latest milestone release by running ``git checkout release-MX`` (where "X" is the latest milestone)

 Run from the command prompt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^